wanghmin/wanghmin2.github.io/content/publication/wang-2015-csa/index.md

   shows position-based dynamics can be accelerated by the Chebyshev approach as well, although the effect is less obvious for tetrahedral meshes.
 The whole approach is simple, fast, effective, GPU-friendly, and has a small memory cost.
-summary: In this paper, we study the use of the Chebyshev semi-iterative approach in projective and position-based dynamics.
+summary: We study the use of the Chebyshev semi-iterative approach in projective and position-based dynamics.
+Our experiment shows the whole approach is simple, fast, effective, GPU-friendly, and has a small memory cost.
 tags:
 - Chebyshev semi-iterative method
 - Jacobi method